 Patients must remember that pain is a perception and can be minimized, regardless of the cause.
 There are many holistic methods of care that address the entire individual, rather than compartmentalizing the patient into anatomical regions.
 General wellness care practices are statistically more effective than diagnostic-targeting therapies for patient satisfaction.
 If we had to classify back pain treatment, it would fit into the common category of “disease and injury care”; certainly not “healthcare”.

 The mind and body are both involved in every chronic pain condition.
 It is always wise to examine the psychoemotional contributors to pain, as well as the physical.
 Stress, emotional anguish, regret, fear and personality-type all can maximize pain.
 Luckily, psychoemotional therapies can help to minimize symptoms, regardless of the cause.

-Our final recommendation is the most universally applicable.
+Our final back pain tip is the most universally applicable.
 If you read our sites regularly, then it is common knowledge to you already.
 Patients must take active roles in their own care.
 Doctors are extremely knowledgeable, but since the body being treated belongs to the patient, it is that patient who must be the leader of the care team.
 They must be involved in every decision making process.
 Failure to step-up into this role is the single most influential factor in the epidemic incidence of unsatisfying therapy outcomes.

 Get involved and get better.
 For many patients, it really is that simple.
 You must advocate on your own behalf.
 You must become an expert researcher.
 You already have all the tools you need.
 Just put them to use.
 In the end, you will be happy that you did.